Sissala East crime figures up - Police

 He said stealing was the highest with 44 cases were recorded and assault 20 cases, causing unlawful damage was 12, abduction/elopement nine and threat of harm was eight in all.

-The rest were threat of death, defrauding by false pretenses and offensive conduct among others.
+The rest were a threat of death, defrauding by false pretences and offensive conduct among others.

 He said 20 of the cases were put before court which convicted suspects in ten of the cases, whiles in six of them, the suspects were acquitted and discharged, whiles four other cases were awaiting trial, 65 cases were dealt with and closed, whilst 49 remains under Police investigations.